 Our London lawyers are leading a group of 37 women lawyers across firms to provide pro bono advice through the Circle and Oxfam on the implementation of the African Union Women Protocol in African countries.
 The group is currently working with Kenya as a pilot and expects to expand the program to all other 45 signatories of the Maputo Protocol.

 We encourage all members of our firm to participate in community service projects.
 Many of our lawyers give generously of their time, energy, and financial support to causes that support and benefit women.
-The Global Women's Initiative gave back to the Philadelphia community by raising funds and collecting more than 1,200 accessories for The Career Wardrobe in 2011.

 * The Glass Ceiling 2000: The History, Progress and Strategies for Advancing Women.
 Catalyst, 2000.
 Making Mentoring Work – Business Case Framework.
 Catalyst, 2010.